 Mindfulness encompasses the ability to give attention to what is happening while it is happening.
-The holidays are a time for us to take a break from our day-to-day and focus on other aspects of our lives, such as friends, family, and other activities outside of our military lives.
+The holidays are a time for us to take a break and focus on other aspects of our lives, such as friends, family, and other activities outside of our military lives.

-Implementing basic mindfulness tools to improve your nutrition quality throughout the holidays can help you avoid psychological pitfalls.
+Implementing basic mindfulness tools to improve your nutrition quality over the holidays can help you avoid psychological pitfalls.
 Research has shown that mindfulness eating is associated with higher-quality diets, such as choosing fruits instead of sweets as a snack or opting for smaller serving size of calorie-dense foods.
 The bottom line is to eat in moderation and continue engaging in physical activity during the holidays to offset the negative emotional and physical impact of distracted eating behaviors associated with anxiety, overeating, and weight gain.
-For more information on being healthy throughout the holidays, contact your local Health Promotion office.

 Holidays focus on food, family, friends, and celebration, which can include overindulging in alcohol.
 This can make staying sober and making low-risk choices extremely difficult.